DecimalTurn/VBA-on-GitHub/README.md

 ## Should you specify the `working-tree-encoding` attribute?

 Probably no, unless you have code comment in a language other than English.
-You should never have non-ASCII characters in code that is shared outside your computer because those character will appear differently on someone with a machine using a different encoding due to language configurations.
+You should never have non-ASCII characters in code that is shared outside your computer because those characters will appear differently on someone with a machine using a different encoding due to language configurations.
 Note that non-ASCII characters won't appear correctly one other people's machine using a different encoding either, but at least it won't change the behavior of the program.
 The only benefit of using `working-tree-encoding` is that you'll have a better experience using certain GitHub features, since GitHub has some issues when dealing with non-UTF8 encoding ([example](https://github.com/orgs/community/discussions/77064)).

 If you still want to specify the encoding, then it would look like this:
 `*.bas [...] working-tree-encoding=CP1252`